 A bibliography is a list of sources on a particular topic.
-Put together, an annotated bibliography is a list of sources on a topic that offers a summary for each source.
+Put together, an annotated bibliography is a list of sources on a topic that offers a summary (or an annotation) for each source.

 What is an annotated bibliography?